 Policy and Legislation

 Most people assume cosmetics and personal care products are tested for safety before they are sold.
-In truth, personal care products are one of the least regulated industries in the United States.
-On April 20, 2015, Senators Dianne Feinstein, D-Calif., and Susan Collins, R-Maine, introduced the Personal Care Products Safety Act of 2015 (S.1014).
-The bill seeks to reform a $71 billion industry that is currently regulated by approximately two pages of federal law that has only been updated once in the past 76 years.
+In truth, personal care and beauty products are one of the least regulated industries in the United States.
+On September 26, 2018, Congresswoman Jan Schakowsky (D-IL) introduced the Safe Cosmetics and Personal Care Products Act of 2018 (H.R.
+6903).
+The bill seeks to reform an $84 billion industry that is currently regulated by approximately two pages of federal law that has only been updated once in the past 80 years.

 Given the lack of federally mandated fragrance ingredient disclosure, consumers are looking to the states to fill the void.
 In response to interest from state advocates and legislators, Breast Cancer Prevention Partners drafted model state legislation to require fragrance ingredient disclosure for cosmetic and personal care products.